 Colombia ranked 129 in 2017 on the World Press Freedom Index.
 According to Reporters Without Borders (RSF) “Colombia continues to be one of the western hemisphere’s most dangerous countries for the media.”

 Colombia Reports provides national news and analysis regarding issues in Latin America.
 They utilize minimally loaded words in their articles and occasionally use credible sources such as narconews.com (editorially left leaning) or derechos.org (an International human rights organization with their primary focus being on Latin America).
 Typically, Colombia Reports sources either by heavily quoting or linking to their own site, which has a left-center bias.
 For example, this article mentions a lot of statistics without a single link for verification.
-Columbia Reports has a least biased tone regarding US news.
+Colombia Reports has a least biased tone regarding US news.

 Latest from Columbia Reports